 Total Cost price = N2,760 + N120.00 + N60.00 = N2,940

 So the real profit here is N3,600 – N2,940 = N660

-As a small business owner, you need to know what profit really means and how to calculate it as this will help you to know the real financial position of your business.
+As a entrepreneur/ business owner, you should know the meaning of profit and how to calculate profit as this will help you to know the real financial status of your business.

 I carried out a research on the impact of proper record keeping on performance of small businesses and I could see that proper record keeping by small business owners is one big challenge faced by their owners

 Business record keeping is the process of recording all the financial transactions and events that occur in your business.
 It could be purchases, sales, earnings, receipts or payments made.

 a very interesting fact is that small business owners can do their record keeping by themselves.
 Among other reasons, the following gives an insight into why it is necessary:

 - It allows you to see whether your earnings are enough to cover your expenses or not.